ExploreGuest PostVillages Towns and Cities

 Marseille is the oldest town in France, so when you walk along by the Vieux Port, you are following in the footsteps of Greek fishermen, shopkeepers, sailors and traders who established their colony in 600 BC.
 They, and the Romans who arrived later have left traces that emerge so often when a new building takes place.

-…Continue reading here for details on Lynne’s visit to the Musée d’ Histoire de Marseille, one of the largest museums in Europe.
-This museum received some funding ahead of the Year of Culture (2013) to improve and modernise the displays.
+Visit the Musée d’ Histoire de Marseille, one of the largest museums in Europe.
+This museum received funding ahead of the Year of Culture (2013) to improve and modernize the displays.
 If you are interested in history, add this museum to your “must-see” list.
-There are over 4000 artefacts in the collection covering 26 centuries of human settlement in Marseille (Greek: Massalia).
+The collection includes over 4000 artifacts covering 26 centuries of human settlement in Marseille (Greek: Massalia).
 The museum is steps from the Vieux Port, and Lynne confirmed it is worth a visit.

 Visitor Information